Scarabaeus1031/NEXAH/README.md

 ## 🧠 Key Insight

-> Systems do not just evolve —
+> Complex systems do not just evolve —
-> they organize into structures
+> they organize into structured state spaces
-> that can be mapped and navigated.
+> that can be mapped, analyzed and navigated.

 ---